 If you’re going to be going with a traditional solution, you can expect a higher cost since you’ll be paying for costly hardware installation and upkeep.
-With a cloud PBX solution, all of the hardware is hosted by the provider, so it’s a simple matter of getting headsets aligned with the service.
+With a cloud hosted PBX solution, all of the hardware is hosted by the provider, so it’s a simple matter of getting headsets aligned with the service.

 With a traditional PBX provider, you’ll have to pay for the service as well as the upfront cost of renting and maintaining the hardware and desk phones.
 With a cloud service, you’ll be spending around $15 per month, per user, making it more cost-effective.
-Cloud PBX can save you up to 60% as compared to traditional PBX, especially if your provider bundles in international calls.
+Cloud PBX can save you up to 60% as compared to traditional on-premise PBX, especially if your provider bundles in international calls.

-When organizations consider cloud PBX as a solution, scalability is a significant reason to switch to the cloud.
+Scalability is a significant reason to switch to the cloud.
 Providers charge their customers for the amount of bandwidth that they use.
 This is an ideal situation for companies that are in flux because adding users or subtracting users is an easy process that ensures you only pay for what you use.

 Costs increase as you scale as a result of a higher number of seats or phone lines, but you’ll never end up paying for more than you use.